Slamdunk91/loadingscreen/README.md

 Loadingscreen is a script that will give you the possibility to load any video you want as a loading screen for your FiveM Server.

+*Please note that this script is not working with YouTube links.*

 ## Installation

 To install this resource, simply download, drag & drop the folder "loadingscreen" to your resources on your FiveM server/FTP.